 |

-played it on the steam calliope at Lakeside Park.
+that her brother played it on the steam calliope at

-This piece may be copyrighted, but is found in the
+Lakeside Park.
+This piece may be copyrighted, but is

-third and later editions of They All Played
+found in the third and later editions of

-In addition, a copy of the piece is available
+and Janis).
+In addition, a copy of the

-from Bill Edwards, who made enhancements on his
+piece is available from Bill Edwards, who made

 detailed information on Darch's "discovery."

-the most complete (it also has excellent liner
+Nielsen's CD being the most complete (it also has

 - Scott Kirby, Grace and Beauty: Ragtime